Searching ...

 The median tax rate is not the be-all and end-all; you must also take property values.
 The highest median tax bills correspond to counties with the highest property values; they may not have the highest millage rates.
 The average Georgia county millage rate was 30 mils in 2021.

 Local governments collect and administer property tax with the help of the Georgia Department of Revenue (GDOR).
-Each county will have its own way of assessing and collecting taxes because there is no state-wide uniform tax rate.
+Each county will have its own way of assessing and collecting taxes because there is no longer a state-wide uniform tax rate.

 property tax due being calculated

-Camden County charges 1% of the taxes owed per month and then a penalty of 10% of taxes due starting 90 days late.
+Camden County charges 1% of the delinquent taxes owed per month and then a penalty of 10% of taxes due starting 90 days late.

 Counties can also file a tax lien on the property and potentially sell the home to a new owner if full taxes and penalties are not paid.